All Around Austin

 Fort Martin Scott

 Explore the first U.S. Army Post on the western frontier.
 Originally established as a camp in 1848, Camp Houston was later renamed after Lt.
-Col. Martin Scott, killed at the battle of Molina Del Rey in 1847.
+Col. Martin Scott, who was killed at the battle of Molina Del Rey in 1847.

 Located at 1606 East Main St. Open Friday, Saturday and Sunday from 10 a.m. to 5 p.m.
 Free to enter.